moliver28/research-handbook/content/job-families/finance/accountant.md

 ### Requirements

 - Knowledge of generally accepted accounting principles
-- Must be enrolled in or recently graduated with a degree in Finance or Accounting
 - Ability to navigate various computer applications, including advanced Excel/ G sheets
 - Strong communication, time management and relationship-building skills; professional judgment and skepticism